SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Commanding Presence

-You add half your Strength modifier (rounded up) as initiative bonus to all allied creatures (other than you) within 30 feet of you.
-In addition, you and all allied creatures within 30 feet of you roll all saving throws against charm and frighten effects with advantage.
+You add half your Strength modifier (rounded up, minimum +1) as initiative bonus to all allied creatures (other than you) within 30 feet of you.
+In addition, you and all allied creatures within 30 feet of you roll all saving throws against charm and frightened effects with advantage.

 ### Level 18